Skip to main content

 You'll appreciate sinking your teeth into a hearty burger or sandwich after a day of Lake George adventures.

 Following an afternoon in Bolton Landing, make your way back towards Lake George Village for a delicious dinner at The Garrison Restaurant and Bar.
-Their kitchen is open 7 days a week until 9pm.
 Their menu offers a variety of pub favorites, like burgers, sandwiches, and wings.
-They also have a great selection of craft beers and have daily food and happy hour specials.
+They also have a great selection of craft beers.

 cruise ship on water in fall